rustaceanrob/kyoto/README.md

 ## Minimum Supported Rust Version (MSRV) Policy

-The `kyoto` core library with default features supports an MSRV of Rust 1.63.
+The `bip157` core library with default features supports an MSRV of Rust 1.63.

 ## Contributing